FChannel0/FChannel-Server/README.md

 ### config file

-  `instance:fchan.xyz`  Domain name that the host can be located at without www and http:// or https://
+  `instance:fchan.xyz`  Domain name that the host can be located at without www and `http://` or `https://`

-  `instancetp:https://` Transfer protocol your domain is using, should be https if possible, do not put https:// if it is http:// you are using
+  `instancetp:https://` Transfer protocol your domain is using, should be https if possible.
+Do not put `https://` if you are using `http://`

-  `instanceport:3000`   Port your server is running on locally on your server
+  `instanceport:3000`   Port the server is running on locally, on your server.

-  `instancename:FChan`  Full name that you want your instances to be called
+  `instancename:FChan`  Full name that you want your instances to be called.

-  `instancesummary:FChan is a federated image board instance.` Brief description of your instance
+  `instancesummary:FChan is a federated image board instance.` Brief description of your instance.

-  `dbhost:localhost`    Database host, most likely leave to localhost
+  `dbhost:localhost`    Database host.
+Most likely leave as `localhost`.

-  `dbport:5432`         Port number for database, most likely leave default
+  `dbport:5432`         Port number for database.
+Most likely leave the default value.

-  `dbname:fchan_server` Database name for psql
+  `dbname:fchan_server` Database name for psql.

-  `dbuser:admin`        Database user that can connect to dbname
+  `dbuser:admin`        Database user that can connect to dbname.

-  `dbpass:password`     Database password for dbuser
+  `dbpass:password`     Database password for dbuser.

-  Currently email is not hooked up to do anything special, but code is in place
+  Currently e-mail is not implemented to do anything special, but the code is in place

   `emailserver:mail.fchan.xyz`